Early Lake Level Drawdown September 2

 The Selectboard, at DOT request, has agreed to an early drawdown of the lake level in 2014.
 Drawdown normally begins around Columbus Day.
-This year the boards will be removed around Labor Day (September 1).
+This year the boards will be removed around Labor Day, probably beginning September 2.

 On balance, the lake's chemistry is stable but under stress.
 Conductivity and chloride levels are high, likely from road salt.
 Phosphorus levels, which promote the growth of algae, have improved.